meldontaragon/cdw-unit-cell-generator/README.md

 Also, this does compile with the C99 ISO standards.
 This includes using the gcc `-std=c99` option.
 If you wish to compile without this dependency there should be no problems.
 This is mostly to ensure better portability.
-Additionally, one may wish to remove the `WARN_FLAG` variable from the makefile.
+Additionally, one may wish to remove the `WARN_FLAG` variable from the makefile when compiling.

 Also, the code was written on an x64 system but there shouldn't be many dependencies if any.
 If you do compile and run this code on a widely different